mountetna/monoetna/decisions/adr-0003-subselect-magma.md

 ### Visible Improvements

 - Loading the main Timur page for a project is noticeably faster.
-This page relies on a `/retrieve` request to get a project record and all attributes, and had significant loading time.
+This page relies on a `/retrieve` request to get a project record and all attributes, and had significant loading time with the previous architecture.
 Now, the page loads very quickly.
 - We can now implement a Materialize workflow using the `project` model as a root, to fetch all data for a given project.
-Some IPI consortium members are exploring this tool, built into the `etna` gem (version `0.1.47` and newer).
+Some IPI consortium members are exploring this feature, built into the `etna` gem (version `0.1.47` and newer).

 ### Remaining Inefficiencies